JackEdwards-IT/je-it/README.md

 Being a simple static site it has been a good intro to Vue and Bootstrap.

+Please note the other Github account contributing early on is my uni account that I will be phasing out as I near completeion of my degree.

 ## DEV: Project Setup
 ```